xmtp/docs-xmtp-org/README.md

 ## Use the “Suggest changes to this page” link to submit a pull request

 Using the **Suggest changes to this page** link provides a guided flow for editing content and submitting a PR using the GitHub UI in a web browser.

-A PR is a request to add (or pull) your content updates into the project and publish them to the documentation on the site.
+A PR is a request to add (or merge) your content updates into the project and publish them to the documentation on the site.
 After you submit a pull request, your proposed changes are publicly visible, meaning that anyone with a GitHub account can see them on GitHub.

 The **Suggest changes to this page** link allows you to submit a PR to an **existing** documentation page, which makes this feature particularly well-suited to fixing broken links and spelling or grammatical errors.